elastic/rally/docs/telemetry.rst

 Supported telemetry parameters:

-* ``data-stream-stats-interval`` (default 1): A positive number greater than zero denoting the sampling interval in seconds.
+* ``data-stream-stats-sample-interval`` (default 10): A positive number greater than zero denoting the sampling interval in seconds.